LearnOnDemandSystems/docs/guides/cloud-slice/cloud-slice.md

 [Back to top][back-to-top]

-## Setup your cloud subscription(s) in OneLearn Lab on Demand
+## Setup your cloud subscription(s) in Skillable Studio

-Once you have enabled Cloud Slice support in the cloud platform of your choice (see previous section), you need to create a Cloud Subscription Pool that contains one or more cloud subscriptions in OneLearn Lab on Demand (LOD).
+Once you have enabled Cloud Slice support in the cloud platform of your choice (see previous section), you need to create a Cloud Subscription Pool that contains one or more cloud subscriptions in Skillable Studio.
 Each cloud subscription that you will be managing with this platform must be added to a Cloud Subscription Pool.

 Cloud Subscription Pools are used by labs to provision Cloud Slices in a load balanced fashion.
 As users launch a Cloud Slice lab, they will be given access to a slice of one of the available subscriptions in the subscription pool associated with the lab.
 Even if you are only using one managed Cloud Subscription, you still must create a Cloud Subscription Pool.
 This setup allows you to add additional subscriptions to your subscription pool later, at which point you will gain the benefits of the load balancing support that the platform provides.